 Now we leave the bird to rest uncovered for 45 minutes and turn the oven up to full whack.
 Which gives us an excellent opportunity to use those deeply delicious roasting juices to cook our veg to go alongside the chook.

 I can’t tell you how incredible these veggies were!
-Use whatever you have with some cubed potatoes and you have a genuinely one pan dinner they is imbued with the very essence of roast chicken in every mouthful.
+Use whatever you have with some cubed potatoes and you have a genuine one-pan dinner that is imbued with the very essence of roast chicken in every mouthful.
 This meal is one of those meals that makes me weep for the times I have done it any differently before!
-After the veg have cooked in the very hot oven for 45 minutes, whip them out and plonk the chook back in.
+After the veg has cooked in the very hot oven for 45 minutes, whip them out and plonk the chook back in.
 It took 10-15 mins for the skin to crisp and develop an eye-appealing suntan.
-Please join me, sink your teeth into probably one of the best home cooked meals you’ve ever had…
+Please join me, sink your teeth into probably one of the best home-cooked meals you’ve ever had…

 As for the leftovers, they found a home in Heston’s chicken pie.
 Another sublime recipe from the same book.

 - One free range +/- chicken spoil yourself and buy the best you can afford

 - 1 tbsp heaped of soft butter